-Prague, Czech Republic – Most of the European continent is facing an unprecedented heatwave.
-And Prague is no exception.
+Prague, Czech Republic – Most of the European continent is facing an unprecedented heatwave with temperature reaching its highest level in decades, and Prague is no exception.

 According to local media, the Czech capital recorded its highest temperature levels in the last 244 years.